Pruthvik-Machhi/Product-guide/Readme.md

 Developed the own pyprik Python library for recommendation and data preprocessing tasks.

-Built price prediction and mobile suggestion model based on user preferences and budget.
+Built price prediction and mobile suggestion model based on user preferences and budget .

 Web scraped mobile data from Smartprix using Beautiful Soup for analysis and prediction.